My Creative Process

 c.
 1600, from Middle French enthousiasme (16c.) and directly from Late Latin enthusiasmus,

-from Greek enthousiasmos "to be inspired or possessed by God, be rapt, be in ecstasy," from entheos "divinely inspired, possessed by God"
+from Greek enthousiasmos "to be inspired or possessed by God, be rapt, be in ecstasy," from "divinely inspired, possessed by God"

-"The dominant focus as I work is the quality of my thoughts and the connection to emotion during the creative process.
+"The dominant focus as I work is the quality of my thoughts and the connection to the refinement of emotion during my creative process.

-My subject matter is either figurative or abstract representations of the ‘dream or unseen’ world, filled with versions of South African flora and fauna.’
+My subject matter is either figurative or abstract representations of the ‘dream or unseen’ world, filled with versions of South African flora and fauna.

 Vintage markets.
 Botanical art photography.
 Fashion.
 Japanese art movies.
 Spiritual philosophy.
 Chilean writer Isabel Allende’s novels.

 Patterns.
 They are EVERYWHERE.
 I’m obsessed with them.

 The curvilinear era, Art Nouveau, and all its artists; Klimt, Mucha, Mackintosh from the Arts and Crafts Movement, African & European Folk Art.

 The romantic, stylized artistic expression of that period.
 Feminine whimsy - boldness in shapes and vivid colours.